Planck 2013 results. XXIX. Planck catalogue of Sunyaev-Zeldovich sources: Physical properties of SZ clusters

 \subsubsection{$Y$ from the $Y(\theta)\,$--$M$ relation}

-The size--flux degeneracy can further be broken, as proposed by \citet{arn13}, using the \MYSZ\ relation itself that relates $\tv$ and $\YSZ$, when $z$ is known.
+The size--flux degeneracy can further be broken, as proposed by (Arnaud et al. 2014, in prep), using the \MYSZ\ relation itself that relates $\tv$ and $\YSZ$, when $z$ is known.
 Then $\YSZ$ is derived from the intersection of the \MYSZ\ relation and the size--flux degeneracy curve.
-A detailed description of the method and the comparison of results in terms of bias and scatter can be found in \citet{arn13}.
+A detailed description of the method and the comparison of results in terms of bias and scatter can be found in (Arnaud et al. 2014, in prep).

 The derived $\YSZ$ parameter is denoted $Y_z$ (since it involves a measurement of the Compton $Y$ signal for clusters with measured redshift $z$).
 It is the SZ mass proxy $Y_z$ that is equivalent to the X-ray mass proxy $\YX$. $Y_z$ is computed for all the 813 \planck\ clusters with measured redshifts.
 We use Malmquist-bias-corrected scaling relation between mass and $Y$ given in \citet{planck2013-p15}